shaik1002/biggitlabbomb/doc/api/users.md

 ]
 ```

 This endpoint supports [keyset pagination](rest/index.md#keyset-based-pagination).
-In GitLab 17.0 and later, keyset pagination is required for responses of 50,000 and above.
+Keyset pagination [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/419556) in GitLab 16.5.

 You can also use `?search=` to search for users by name, username, or public email.
 For example, `/users?search=John`.
 When you search for a:

 - Public email, you must use the full email address to get an exact match.
 A search might return a partial match.
-For
-  example, if you search for the email `on@example.com`, the search can return both `on@example.com` and `jon@example.com`.
+For example, if you search for the email `on@example.com`, the search can return both `on@example.com` and `jon@example.com`.
 - Name or username, you do not have to get an exact match because this is a fuzzy search.

 In addition, you can lookup users by username: